sindhuk95/SKY130_PD_WS_DAY3/README.md

 ### SKY130 basic layer layout and LEF using inverter

-From Layout, we see the layers which are required for CMOS inverter.
-Inverter is Pmos and Nmos connected together i.e., gates that is poly(red color), connected to input(A), NMOS source connected to ground, PMOS source is connected to VDD, PMOS Drain and NMOS Drain are connected together and fed to output(Y)
+- From Layout, we see the layers which are required for CMOS inverter.
+Inverter is, PMOS and NMOS connected together.
+- Gates of both PMOS and NMOS are connected together and fed to input(here ,A), NMOS source connected to ground(here, VGND), PMOS source is connected to VDD(here, VPWR), Drains of PMOS and NMOS are connected together and fed to output(here, Y).

 The First layer in skywater130 is ``localinterconnect layer(locali)`` , above that metal 1 is purple color and metal 2 is pink color.